idaholab/moose/paper.md

 The `Components` system allows users to add "components", which are very flexible in their use, but in general represent "pieces" of a simulation, which may be coupled together.
-Common uses for components include adding meshes (1D, 2D, or 3D), variables, equations, and output.
-Components provide a higher level syntax that hides lower level MOOSE objects, such as `Kernel`s, `BoundaryCondition`s, etc. While `Action`s can also be used to create a higher level syntax, components provide much more convenience, particularly when multiple components interact.
+Common uses for components include adding meshes (one-, two-, or three-dimensional), variables, equations, and output.
+Components provide a higher level syntax that hides lower level MOOSE objects, such as `Kernel`s and `BoundaryCondition`s.
+While `Action`s can also be used to create a higher-level syntax, components provide much more convenience, particularly when multiple components interact.

 Usually, components represent physical pieces in a system,